 An evergreen tree will also give the birds shelter and will keep the ornaments safe in the event of snow arriving.
-However, it may reduce the amount of space birds have to perch on while they feed, and it could cut down on their access to food.
+However, it may reduce the number of space birds have to perch on while they feed, and it could cut down on their access to food.

-If your customers are wanting to use their decorated tree as an opportunity to bird watch, remind them to choose a tree that is visible from their home, whether this be the porch or a window.
+If your customers are wanting to use their decorated tree as an opportunity to bird watch, remind them to choose a tree that is visible from their home, whether this is the porch or a window.
 Also, if they’ve noticed a particular tree in their landscape that drew birds earlier in the season, that could be the perfect tree to decorate since the birds are drawn to it already.

 There are so many options when it comes to decorating the tree, and no two will look alike.
 Some of the most popular options are pine cone feeders covered in peanut butter and bird seeds.
-These are easy for small children to construct, and they give the birds the added nutrition of the peanut butter.
+These are easy for small children to construct, and they give the birds the added nutrition of peanut butter.

 Another idea is to make suet cakes.
 Suet is a popular treat for backyard birds, and there are numerous types and shapes that can be made.
 For more information on different suet types and flavors, click here.